inspec/inspec/docs/resources.rst

 csv -- DONE
 =====================================================
 Use the ``csv`` InSpec resource to test configuration data in a |csv| file.

 Syntax -- DONE
 -----------------------------------------------------
-A ``csv`` InSpec resource block declares the configuration data to be tested.
-For example:
+A ``csv`` InSpec resource block declares the configuration data to be tested:

 .. code-block:: ruby